-When I first learned about Free for Life, and their partners Peace Rehabilitation Center, I knew their mission was fighting against human trafficking in Nepal and being actively involved in the rescue, rehabilitation, and prevention of sex trafficking.
+When I first learned about Free for Life, and their partners in Nepal, I knew their mission was fighting against human trafficking in Nepal and being actively involved in the rescue, rehabilitation, and prevention of sex trafficking.
 Most of what I knew was in regards to the rescue and rehabilitation of those who had been trafficked.
 It wasn’t until I walked alongside the staff that I learned just how much more involved Free for Life and their partners were in the prevention of trafficking.
 During our trip, we visited areas across the country, including the border monitoring stations and the primary Rehabilitation Shelter.
 However, my favorite, and most impactful part of the trip, was visiting the Kamiya village in western Nepal.

 The Kimaya village is one of the poorest areas in Nepal, which says a lot considering the entire country is extremely poor.
 Free for Life understands the link between poverty and the increased risk of trafficking that results.
 It is not FFL’s vision to come into these villages and simply give them money or jobs that are unrealistic as sustainable options for the families here.
-The ministry of Free for Life and their partners, PRC, is effective in understanding the culture to empower the people to be successful right where they are.
+The ministry of Free for Life and their partners is effective in understanding the culture to empower the people to be successful right where they are.

 In the Kimaya villages, Free for Life and their partners implemented a sustainable pig program.